FTX looks for $9.4 bln in rescue funds from investors, rivals -source | Business

 FTX and Sequoia did not immediately respond to requests for comment on the latest news of talks.
 OKX also was not immediately available for comment on the latest news of talks.
 Earlier on Thursday, however, OKX told Reuters it had been approached this week by Bankman-Fried, who described liabilities of $7 billion that needed covering fast.
 "That was too much for us," Lennix Lai, director of financial markets at OKX, told Reuters.

-The seeds of FTX's downfall were sown months earlier, in mistakes made by Bankman-Fried after he stepped in to save other crypto firms, sources have said.
-The sources told Reuters that FTX transferred at least $4 billion to Alameda, including some customer deposits, to prop up the trading firm after a series of losses.
+RAISING FUNDS The seeds of FTX's downfall were sown months earlier, in mistakes made by Bankman-Fried after he stepped in to save other crypto firms, sources have said.
+Sources told Reuters that FTX transferred at least $4 billion to Alameda, including some customer deposits, to prop up the trading firm after a series of losses.

 Bankman-Fried told investors that Alameda owes FTX about $10 billion, the Wall Street Journal reported.
 FTX had lent more than half of its customer funds to Alameda, the newspaper said.
 The U.S. securities regulator is investigating FTX.com's handling of customer funds and crypto-lending activities, according to a source with knowledge of the inquiry.

 Reuters could not learn what specific activities were the focus of the probe.
+Meanwhile the White House said the developments show why "prudent regulation" is needed.
 Users rushed to withdraw $6 billion in crypto tokens from FTX within days, after a news report earlier this month raised questions about Alameda's balance sheet and Binance CEO Changpeng “CZ” Zhao tweeted that his firm would sell its entire share in FTT, which gives holders discounts on FTX trading fees.
 The outflow caused a liquidity crunch at FTX.

-CONTAGION RISKS Some investors were writing off funds ploughed into FTX.
-Sequoia wrote down a $150 million exposure to zero on Wednesday.
-Canada's Ontario Teachers Pension Plan, Tiger Global and Japan's Softbank are also FTX investors.

-One focus among investors is on the unknown size of customer losses and the hit to sentiment from the latest and possibly largest collapse in an industry that has turned into a minefield for investors.
-Crypto asset manager Coinshares said it has $30.3 million total exposure to FTX.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)